Wall Street firms reduce exposure to Chinese telcos as U.S. ban approaches

 The investment banks’ filings cited a piece of OFAC guidance saying the three telecom companies were specifically included in the initial executive order.

-They also said the order would take effect for the structured products from 0930 EST (1430 GMT) on Monday, when Wall Street opens.
+The moves are similar to bond maturities in which issuers pay back investors and settle their obligations, said a U.S. banking source familiar with the matter.

+A filing by JPMorgan described the action as an “early termination” and described how the bank will set prices to be paid to investors.

-From Tuesday, there will be limited trading in the affected products with the investment banks only buying from investors and not selling, until Jan.
+The investment banks are buying the instruments back from investors until Jan.
 25 when all trading will be suspended.
 The products will be delisted on Jan.
 28.

 Bourse operator Hong Kong Exchanges and Clearing said it was “working closely with the relevant issuers to ensure orderly delisting, and facilitate buyback arrangements being arranged by the issuers.”